DeleMike/TheShop/README.md

 # Shop

-A Flutter project that builds a shop app with its shooping cart and uses the Provider pavkage to manage the app state.
+This Flutter project that builds a shop app that aims solely at user interactions

 ## Getting Started